jennaborowy/MERN-Planner-App/README.md

 # MERN Planner Project
-This project was created for my web programming class in Spring 2024, in which we learned how to build a MERN (MongoDB, Express, React, Node) application.
+This project is my first MERN (MongoDB, Express, React, Node) application.
+I chose to make a web planner.

 ## My app includes:
 - a calendar, which was built using [FullCalendar](https://fullcalendar.io/docs) for React